gkide/xmake/docs/help.md

 - `PKG_DOXYGEN_EXCLUDES`, doxygen input files exclude pattren, empty if not set

-- `PKG_PACKAGE_EXCLUDES`, only used by cpack to package source tarballs.
+- `PKG_SOURCE_EXCLUDES`, only used by cpack to package source tarballs.

     By default, the following will ignored from the source tarballs:
     - Version control files